Frequently Asked Questions

 Princeton University, our host institution, has about 30 original items of Jefferson manuscript, correspondence or miscellaneous materials in its holdings of Rare Books and Manuscripts.
 A finding aid for Princeton University’s Special Collections holdings of Jefferson material is available online.

 The original manuscript material resides in approximately 900 libraries, archives, and private collections around the world.
 The repositories with the largest collections of Jefferson original materials are: the Library of Congress, the Massachusetts Historical Society, the University of Virginia, and the Missouri History Museum.
 When repositories digitize or display these collections, often called “The Jefferson Papers,” they refer only to the original manuscripts in their holdings and not the entire known extant corpus.
-See also the Related Links section of this website.
+See also the About Us section of this website.

 Little of Jefferson’s correspondence was published during his lifetime and of that which was printed, much was unauthorized.
 Very few of the letters written to Jefferson had been published before, although he kept a careful record of them for himself.
 Even when Jefferson’s papers appeared in several nineteenth-century published editions, letters to him were excluded, the editions were highly selective, and they often lacked scholarly rigor and context.